pass-culture/pass-culture-app-native/doc/installation/general-info-web.md

 We can use the variables with this syntax: `<%- VARIABLE %>`.
 For example, we set the page's title this way:
 `<meta name="title" content="<%- TITLE %>" />``
-It is in this `public/index.html` file that we also set the robots meta tag, link towards icons, the manifest file, fonts, the appsflyer sdk and more.
-For the most part, this file was kept as is when transitioning from webpack to vite.
+It is in this `public/index.html` file that we also set several meta tags.

 ## Building locally